College Assistance and Support

 Many campuses have programs specifically to support current and former foster youth, often known as Guardian Scholars or Renaissance Scholars.
 These programs include peer advisors and personal counselors, and can provide academic advising, housing assistance, tutoring, mentoring, financial assistance, special accommodations for students with disabilities, counseling, social activities and many other resources.

-Find your local campus support program HERE.
+Click here to find your local campus support program

 Connect with your Community College Foster Youth Liaison